nuuuwan/news_lk3_data/README.md

 The Ministry of Education said the second phase of the third term will end on the 16th of February.

 The first school term of 2024 is scheduled to commence on the 19th of February.

-Cardinal calls for a transition to new leadership in Sri Lanka

 ◼️